|Zone and Permit||ppen, no permit|

 Day 4 : Dedero Shal to Zagar Shota

 Climb the steep hill behind the huts at Dedero Shal on a trail.
 Contour high above the Zagaro Gol’s true right (south) bank, continuously working up the slopes on livestock trails.
 Reach a hut by the stream after 45 minutes, and continue up valley.
 The valley opens and 1½ to two hours from Dedero Shal, reaches Zagar Shota (3800m), a small hut and a livestock pen by a stream.
 This short day is necessary in order to reach the first possible campsite on Day 5.

 Day 5 : Zagar Shota to Jambor Shal

 7- 9 hours, 12.2km, 1120m ascent, 1140m descent

 Keep to the south (left) of the stream, and cross pleasant, rolling hills of ungrazed grass and flowers for 30 minutes.
-As they end, traverse left over and around the west edge of an awkward slate talus slope 30 minutes.
+As they end, traverse leftover and around the west edge of an awkward slate talus slope 30 minutes.
 Then descend a short scree slope 20 minutes to the level grassy area along the stream and to the north (right) of the enormous moraine that fills the entire valley.
 Follow the stream all the way past the moraine to the alluvial fan below.
 If the stream has too much water to make this possible, continue on the moraine’s talus, working down its tedious slope to the alluvial fan below, and then cross the stream from the pass.
-On this more level area (4110m) find a trail along the main stream’s true right bank, which flows on the valley’s south (left) side.
-One hour downvalley, reach a grassy area to camp.
-Across the stream, on its true left (south) bank is the well-built hut, livestock pen and small spring at Jambor Shal (3780m).
+On this, more level area (4110m) find a trail along the main stream’s true right bank, which flows on the valley’s south (left) side.
+One hour down the valley, reach a grassy area to camp.
+Across the stream, on its true left (south) bank is the well-built hut, livestock pen, and small spring at Jambor Shal (3780m).

 Day 6 : Jambor Shal to Chapali